Master of Applied Science in Humanitarian Health

 A Live Q&A session for the Humanitarian Health program was held in June 2018.
 For a recording of this session, please click the image below.

 Natural disasters, military conflicts and chronic poverty have left millions in need of humanitarian aid.
 Public health efforts to combat these events span every corner of the globe, each presenting their own set of challenges and opportunities.
 The Bloomberg School of Public Health is responding to the increasing demands for leadership and expertise in the field of humanitarian health.

 The online Master of Applied Science in Humanitarian Health prepares future leaders to address the large-scale public health, science and health service challenges experienced in humanitarian and disaster settings.
 Students go on to fulfill vital roles as public health practitioners, researchers, program directors, scholars and policy makers.

 WHAT CAN THIS DEGREE DO FOR YOU?

 Graduates gain necessary tools to adopt and adapt to the rapidly changing roles of the humanitarian professional and to support humanitarian organizations in service delivery, applied research and public health advocacy.
-The Humanitarian Health Master’s program focuses on both local and global issues, and prepares students to address public health problems through multidisciplinary approaches that apply the latest scientific knowledge.
+The Humanitarian Health Master’s program prepares students to address Humanitarian Health issues through multidisciplinary approaches that apply the latest scientific knowledge.

 Interested in Humanitarian Health careers and what you can do with this degree?
 Check out the careers page.